What Is Credit Protection? 4 Options (and How To Choose)

 • If you want peace of mind knowing you’ll be alerted to changes in your credit score.
 It’s almost impossible to monitor your credit in real-time (which is what modern credit monitoring services like Aura do).
 A small monthly fee can give you peace of mind knowing your accounts are being constantly monitored.

 Note: All three credit bureaus — Equifax, Experian, and TransUnion — offer free credit reports and basic credit monitoring services.
 However, for premium levels of credit protection, you would want to use a more comprehensive service like Aura to keep your accounts and identity safe.
+Ultimately, it's up to you to decide whether or not credit monitoring is worth it.

 2. Identity theft protection

-Like credit monitoring and alerts, identity theft protection warns you of any suspicious activity on your credit report.
-It also monitors your personally identifiable information (PII) for signs of fraud.
-For example, if a criminal is using your Social Security number to apply for government loans or file fraudulent tax returns.
+For example, identity theft protection can warn you if a criminal is using your Social Security number (SSN) to apply for government loans or file fraudulent tax returns [*].

 Identity theft protection shields you from those attempting to use your PII to make a purchase, open a credit line, or steal money from your bank account.
 Aura’s top-rated identity theft protection also includes $1,000,000 in identity theft insurance to cover eligible losses and costs due to identity theft.